willkwon-math/willkwon-math.github.io/index.md

   - [Stupid Mathematics Seminar in Korea](https://www.facebook.com/mungseminar)  (I am a founder of this seminar)
   - [MathSciNet](http://www.ams.org/mathscinet)
   - [On teaching Mathematics (V. I. Arnold)](https://www.uni-muenster.de/Physik.TP/~munsteg/arnold.html)
+- My favorite quotes
+  - 不爲也, 非不能也 (孟子) / A lack of effort, not a lack of ability.
+(Mencius) [translation source](http://www.acmuller.net/con-dao/mencius.html)
+  - It is not only courage to boldly jump into a dangerous place.
+It is also courage to ignore the strong temptation to jump in and go on my own path silently.
+It is foolish to react immediately when a reverse flow occurs in a forward flow.
+Maintaining your current flow when your opponent has reversed flow becomes countercurrent from the opponent's point of view.
+Therefore, the attitude of maintaining my flow without wavering is the best defense and offensive means.
+(Changho Lee, one of the best "baduk(Go)" player) [[translated by Google]]